rei/rei-cedar-docs/docs/foundation/experience-principles/README.md

 **Unexpected / Emotive / Engaging / Empowering**

 We believe it’s in the outdoors that we find our best selves.
-Our digital products are tethered to that belief - a place our users come to dream, be curious, scheme and plan.
+Our digital products are tethered to that belief&mdash;a place our users come to dream, be curious, scheme and plan.

 We are a destination for discovery.
 To remind people to think “what if?”, encouraging exploration and rewarding curiosity.
 Storytelling is at the very center of everything we create: helping people find what they are looking for, and surprising and delighting them when they discover new, interesting things.